-The amount in Box 2 reflects tuition charges that were posted to the tuition account in calendar 2012.
-This also includes charges for terms beginning January to March 2013 as indicated in Box 7.
+The amount in Box 2 reflects tuition charges that were posted to the tuition account in calendar 2014.
+This may also include charges for terms beginning January to March 2015, if charged in 2014, as indicated in Box 7.

 Scholarships and grants.
-This box reflects the total of scholarships and grants that were posted to the tuition account during calendar 2012.
+Box 5 reflects the total of scholarships and grants that were posted to the tuition account during calendar 2014.
 This may also include additional scholarship and grant funds posted late for a prior year.

 Adjustments to tuition for a prior year.
-This box reflects reductions in charges for qualified tuition and related expenses made during this calendar year that relate to amounts billed that were reported in a prior year.
+Box 4 reflects reductions in charges for qualified tuition and related expenses made during this calendar year that relate to amounts billed that were reported in a prior year.
 This could impact a tax credit for a prior year.
 Your tax preparer should be consulted.

 Adjustments to scholarships and grants for a prior year.
-This reflects reductions in scholarships and grants reported for a prior year.
+Box 6 reflects reductions in scholarships and grants reported for a prior year.
 This could impact a tax credit for a prior year.
 Your tax preparer should be consulted.

 Northeastern can only answer questions related to how the form was prepared.
 THE TAXPAYER SHOULD REFER TO RELEVANT IRS FORMS AND PUBLICATIONS, AND NOT THE INSTITUTION, FOR EXPLANATIONS RELATING TO THE ELIGIBILITY REQUIREMENTS FOR, AND CALCULATION OF, ANY ALLOWABLE EDUCATION TAX CREDIT.